Learn Other Ways to Exit Your Business

 “Wait and See” Buy-Sell Agreements Offer Maximum Security and Flexibility to Small Business Shareholders

-The “wait and see” agreement is a hybrid buy-sell agreement, combining elements of both the “stockholder redemption” agreement and the “cross purchase” agreement.
-These agreements give remaining shareholders flexibility in determining how a departing members shares will be divided.
-The wait and see agreement allows shareholders and small businesses to wait until a departing shareholder leaves the company to determine how their shares should be divided, while predetermining a price that all parties agree to when the agreement is made.
-This guarantees a buyer for the shares and avoids disputes related to compensation that the departing shareholder will receive.
+Learn Another Way to Exit Your BusinessThe “wait and see” agreement is a hybrid buy-sell agreement that combines elements of both the “stockholder redemption” and “cross purchase” agreements.
+These agreements give remaining shareholders flexibility in determining how to divide a departing member’s shares.
+The wait-and-see agreement allows shareholders and small businesses to wait until a departing shareholder leaves the company to determine how their shares should be divided, while predetermining a price that all parties agree to when the agreement is made.
+This guarantees a buyer for the shares and avoids disputes over the compensation the departing shareholder will receive.

-As with all buy-sell agreements, wait and see agreements can establish a predetermined business value, which is beneficial for tax purposes for businesses that are likely to increase in value.
+As with all buy-sell agreements, wait-and-see agreements can establish a predetermined business value, which is beneficial for tax purposes for businesses that are likely to increase in value.
 However, for the government to honor such a predetermined value, three strict conditions must be met:

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Business Law Attorney